Annabf7/aborrasdesign-freelance/README.md

 # AborrasDesign 🚀

 ## Description 📄
-AboRRasDesign is my personal portfolio project as a freelance specializing in **Frontend Web Development** and **Motion Graphics**.
+AborrasDesign is my personal portfolio project as a freelance specializing in **Frontend Web Development** and **Motion Graphics**.
 The project is built with React and is available as a live demo.

 ## Live Demo 🌐
 You can check out the live demo of the application here: [Live Demo][https://annabf7.github.io/Aborrasdesign]